 Bristan | Heritage Bathrooms

-Heritage Bathrooms built a successful business and reputation on their traditional sanitaryware and brassware range.
-Selling through independent showrooms, online retailers, and the multiples, they were so successful that Bristan (part of Masco) bought them.
-But it was clear that pressures from similar competitors were increasing.
-Many offered strong furniture ranges, which better placed them to deal with shifting consumer tastes.
-Traditional products account for a significantly smaller percentage of sales than contemporary ones, and Heritage also needed to expand its range aggressively into new styles and furniture.
+Heritage Bathrooms built a successful business and reputation on its traditional sanitaryware and brassware range.
+However, pressures from similar competitors were increasing, and traditional products account for a significantly smaller percentage of sales in the market than contemporary ones.
+Heritage needed to expand its range aggressively into new styles and furniture.

 Bristan | Heritage Bathrooms